Completed April 2019

 - Woori Yallock

->

-> Victoria’s high voltage powerline network is being upgraded in hazardous bushfire risk environments.
+Victoria’s high voltage powerline network has been upgraded in hazardous bushfire risk environments.
 Safety devices installed across rural and regional areas of Victoria reduce bushfire ignition risks from powerlines.
 Devices include automatic circuit reclosers and rapid earth fault current limiters.

->

-> Automatic circuit reclosers (ACRs) are next generation network protection devices.
+Automatic circuit reclosers (ACRs) are next generation network protection devices.
 They immediately detect and turn off power at a fault on high fire-risk days on 12.7 kilovolt single-wire earth return (SWER) powerlines.

 CSIRO estimates ACRs reduce the likelihood of ignition on bare-wire SWER powerlines by nearly half (45.7%) under worst-case, bushfire-risk conditions.